Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 This endpoint allows a user to comment on a post to which he has read permission.
 The user must be logged in and send a POST request to the endpoint.

-The request body should be a "application/json" encoded object, containing only a content field:
+The request body should be a "application/json" encoded object, containing the next fields:

 ```
 {
-    "content": "Comment content"
+    "content": "Comment content",
+    "post": 1
 }
 ```

-Details of the field:
+Details of the fields:

 - content: cannot be an empty string or longer than 200 characters.
+- post: Must be the id of an existing post in the database, to which the user has read permission.

-If the submitted field does not meet these specifications the server will not create the comment and will return a 400 badrequest status specifying the error.
+If the fields does not meet these specifications the server will not create the comment and will return a 400 badrequest status specifying the error.

 ```
 {